Gorgeous Summer Bee's Knees Cocktail Recipe

 FREQUENTLY ASKED QUESTIONS

-The 1920s spurred a multitude of nonsense phrases that were popular all the rage.
-Some have stuck, others lost to time. the cat's pyjamas cat's whiskers cat's meow gnat's elbow monkey's eyebrows the bees knees...
+In the 1920s, a multitude of nonsense phrases were all the rage.
+Some have stuck, others were lost over time.
+Here are some examples: the cat's pyjamas cat's whiskers cat's meow gnat's elbow monkey's eyebrows and the bee's knees...

-This gorgeous expression's history is very hazy, of course, there are several theories.
-There is a school of thought that it references the pot of gold that the bees carry on their knees; the loaded (teeny tiny) pollen sacks.
+There are several theories about this expression.
+One is that it references the 'pots of gold' that bees carry on their knees, namely the loaded (teeny tiny) pollen sacks.

-Absolutely yes you can mix alcohol and honey.
-They are a heavenly match!
-Just think of whiskey and honey.
-What would a hot toddy be without the addition of honey?
-The viscosity of honey is thicker than a simple syrup and different to alcohol so it needs a good shake to mix properly.
+Absolutely, the two are a heavenly match!
+For example, what would a hot toddy be without the addition of honey?
+The viscosity of honey is thicker than a simple syrup, so it needs a good shake to mix properly.

-Like all flavours we mix into our cocktails, honey's profile will add depth and richness and perhaps change the entire profile fo the cocktail if you choose a fragrant honey.
-If you are looking for sweetness and down want to adapt or interrupt any flavours, then add a basic runny honey like a clover.
-If you prefer something more floral, it may be a delicious layer to add to the botanicals of a gin cocktail.
-Likewise macadamia honey would add a gorgeous richness to a bourbon, apple or whiskey cocktail
+Honey will add depth and richness and perhaps change the entire profile of a cocktail, especially if you choose a fragrant honey.
+If you're looking for sweetness and don't want to adapt or interrupt any flavours, then use a basic runny honey like clover.
+Something more floral will add a delicious layer to the botanicals of a gin cocktail.
+Similarly, macadamia honey adds a gorgeous richness to a bourbon, apple or whiskey cocktail.

 Well, how long is a piece of string?
 Take a little stroll over to our article on syrup variations and get inspired by all the creative elements you can explore to add to a gin cocktail.
-Singular herbs like rosemary or basil can add raise the botanical bar.
-A cinnamon syrup makes a gorgeous spiced syrup which is oh so tasty with gin cocktails.
-Have some fun and let your creative talents loose.
+Singular herbs like rosemary or basil can raise the botanical bar, while a cinnamon syrup is oh so tasty in gin cocktails.
+Have some fun and set your creativity free.

 You reviewed: